-Antennas for Classic Bluetooth and Bluetooth Low Energy
+Antennas for classic Bluetooth and Bluetooth low energy

 When it comes to short range wireless devices, Bluetooth is a wireless technology that has boomed in recent years.
 9 out of 10 speakers include Bluetooth technology, and it is predicted that 2 out of 3 cars will use Bluetooth technology by 2024.
 Its ability to stream high throughput data without a detriment to power efficiency has made it highly accessible to designers.
 That said, there are key integration factors that need to be considered to realise the full potential of Bluetooth’s capabilities.